 To file a divorce first you will need to obtain a lawyer, go over your options, prepare, and then file a divorce complaint and summons that requires the other side to answer.
 Just like in filing a counter-claim, we often file the temporary motion for relief that should be held in an expeditious manner to maintain the family home, who is paying the bills, custody and visitation, child-support or even alimony during the divorce process.
 Once filed, the other side gets those 30 days to respond but you will have already prepared yourself for this process.

-If you or a loved one is contemplating divorce now or in the future, come speak to attorney Sam Dixon today.
-We regularly handle divorce matters throughout Alabama and in Birmingham where we are centrally located just a couple miles from the courthouse.
+If you or a loved one is contemplating divorce now or in the future, come speak to divorce attorney Sam Dixon today.
+We regularly handle divorce matters in central Alabama including Jefferson County, Shelby County, St. Clair County and other surrounding areas.
 We represent clients in divorce matters, child-custody, visitation, child-support, custody modifications, alimony, and much more.
-Please contact Mr. Dixon at 205-616-8896.
-Our office address is conveniently provided below:
+Please contact Dixon Law Firm at 205-616-8896.